-Water oxidizing complex is a photoassembled complex (Fig. 7) [130-132].
+Water Oxidizing Complex is a photoassembled complex (Fig. 6) [130-132].
 Thus, synthesis of efficient catalysts could be possible by self or photo-assembly.
-Amorphous manganese-calcium oxide involving no special pre-organized manganese or calcium precursors in purely aqueous solution, that has a similar structure to the WOC, has been reported in the literature [92].
-This suggests to us that the understanding of the mechanism of assembly of the WOC could be very helpful in the design of an efficient catalyst for water oxidation [133,134].
+Amorphous calcium-manganese oxide involving no special pre-organized manganese or calcium precursors in purely aqueous solution, that has a similar structure to the WOC, has been reported in the literature [92].
+This suggests to us that understanding of the mechanism of assembly of the WOC could be very helpful in the design of an efficient catalyst for water oxidation [133,134].

 4.19.
-Electrochemistry of manganese
+Electrochemistry of Manganese

 The natural system uses manganese ions for water oxidation.
 Manganese (II) or (III) ions are used as cofactors for a number of enzymes [136,137].
 Manganese has a very rich redox chemistry compared with other elements.
 The most common oxidation states of manganese in biological systems are (II), (III) and (IV) but oxidation states of (V), (VI) and (VII) could be stabilized by special ligands in vitro.
 The usual oxidation state for manganese in many mononuclear manganese enzymes is (II) or (III).
-However, in water, manganese (III) ion is unstable and prone to be disproportionated to manganese (II) and manganese (IV).
+However, in water, manganese (III) ion is unstable and prone to disproportionate to manganese (II) and manganese (IV).
 As shown in Fig. 2, there are four manganese ions in the WOC.
-Here, we will discuss details of coordination chemistry of metal ions and a few important groups near the manganese-calcium cluster.
-However, it is worth mentioning that in the manganese-calcium cluster, there is charge distribution, and the charge on each ion is lower than that suggested by its oxidation state.
-In other words, the CaMn4- O5(H2O)4 cluster is a delocalized system and each ion should not be studied completely separately.
-Some experiments suggested a (III, III, III, IV), (III, III, IV, IV) and (III, IV, IV, IV) assignment for S0, S1 and S2,
+Here, we will discuss details of coordination chemistry of metal ions and a few important groups near the manganese - calcium cluster.
+However, it is worth mentioning that in the manganese - calcium cluster, there is charge distribution, and the charge on each ion is lower than that suggested by its oxidation state.
+In other words, the CaMn4O5(H2O)4 cluster is a delocalized system and each ion should not be studied completely separately.
+Some experiments suggested a (III, III, III, IV), (III, III, IV, IV) and (III, IV, IV, IV) assignment for S0, S1 and S2, respectively.
+Probable oxidation state for the S3 and S4 states of the Kok cycle are currently being debated.
+It is known that the oxidation state changes in S0 $\rightarrow$ S1 and S1 $\rightarrow$ S2 for the WOC are manganesebased (for a review see [54]).
+The S2 $\rightarrow$ S3 and the S3 $\rightarrow$ S4 transitions are still controversial as to whether a metal-centered or a ligand-centered oxidation occurs (for a review [59]).
+In the S4 $\rightarrow$ S0 transition (Scheme 3), rapid oxidation of two substrate water molecules occurs (for a review [59]).